Calama, Chile: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and L. It's important that you pick the necessary kind.
-The majority of adapters that you can buy are just plugs and expect your electronics to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types C and L. Be careful to pick the correct kind.
+A lot of adapters currently available are just plug changers and require your devices to adjust the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one works in most areas.

 Power bank for devices